dessasin/sociality-case-react/README.md

 Hi, I write this project for sociality frontend developer position.
 I hope you like it.

-If you wanna test this app live, go check this link below;
+If you wanna test this app live, go check this link below; <br>
 [Live Demo](https://sociality-case.netlify.app/)